VERSALIST GUIDES

 Create a prioritization matrix by mapping each evaluation dimension against "User Harm" × "Business Impact" to decide where to invest the most evaluation resources.

-3. Designing Effective Evaluation Datasets
+3. Designing Evaluation Datasets

 Crafting Effective Data Mixes

-Representativeness & Sensitivity Analysis
+Representativeness & Sensitivity

 Checklist